Zeph-T/webkriti/README.md

-I would personally want to thank Guna Shekhar Sir,Mallikarjun Sir and Shweta Chaurasia Mam for their efforts in the AASF articles without which i wouldn't have made the backend design for my Website.
+I would personally want to thank Guna Shekhar Sir,Mallikarjun Sir and Shweta Chaurasia Mam for their efforts in the AASF articles without which i wouldn't have made the backend design for my App.

 # BY THARI ZEPHANIAH 2019BCS-067